Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection: Related Work

 \subsection{DNN Watermarking and Fingerprinting}

+DNN intellectual property protection can be divided into two categories: active protection and passive protection.
+Active protection prevents IP infringement by managing the authorized usage or perturbing the inference results, while passive protection aims to enable IP violation detection.
+Here we focus on passive protection, which includes DNN watermarking and DNN fingerprinting.

-Watermarking and fingerprinting are two main approaches for passive DNN intellectual property protection~\cite{peng_intellectual_2022}.
-Watermarking methods embed owner-specific information into DNN for IP violation detection.
+Watermarking methods embed owner-specific information into DNN for IP violation detection~\cite{fkirin_copyright_2022}.
 White-box watermarking methods~\cite{uchida_embedding_2017,darvish_rouhani_deepsigns_2019,wang_riga_2021} exploit the over-parameterization property of neural networks to plant secret signatures into the model weights through regularization during training.
 The ownership can be checked by extracting the signatures from the model weights.
 Black-box watermarking methods~\cite{adi_turning_2018,gu_badnets_2019} use a backdoor attack to implant a watermark in the model during training.
 The watermark can be extracted by querying the model with triggering samples.
 Either way, watermarking methods need to be applied in the training process, which will affect the model performance, and there are also methods~\cite{aiken_neural_2021,shafieinejad_robustness_2021} proposed for removing the watermarks.

-Fingerprinting and testing-based similarity comparison methods are post hoc detection approaches that do not tamper with the training process.
-They extract characterizing features (sometimes called fingerprints) from the models using carefully generated input samples close to the decision boundary~\cite{cao_ipguard_2021} or conferrable adversarial examples~\cite{lukas_deep_2021}.
+Fingerprinting methods are post hoc detection techniques that do not tamper with the training process.
+They extract characterizing features (called fingerprints) from the models using carefully crafted input samples close to the decision boundary~\cite{cao_ipguard_2021,lukas_deep_2021}.
 A recent study~\cite{peng_fingerprinting_2022} utilizes universal adversarial perturbations~\cite{moosavi_universal_2017} to achieve similar effects.
-ModelDiff~\cite{li_modeldiff_2021} and DeepJudge~\cite{chen_copy_2022} are the two state-of-the-art testing-based methods.
+ModelDiff~\cite{li_modeldiff_2021} and DeepJudge~\cite{chen_copy_2022} are the two state-of-the-art fingerprinting methods.
 ModelDiff can handle the transfer learning reuse case, and DeepJudge has a white-box detection procedure and achieves a higher detection accuracy on homogeneous reuse cases.
+Besides, \cite{chen_fedright_2023} proposes a fingerprinting method for protecting copyrights of federated learning models.